pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

 ##### Configuration

-As we will use a process container to run the example, we need to describe this service in the configuration file.
-In this description, we set the Swagger's enable field to true to specify that we want to generate a Swagger UI for the service, and we define the path to our YAML file containing the Swagger UI description.
+As we will use a process container to run the example, we need to describe this controller in the configuration file.
+In this description, we set the Swagger's enable field to true to specify that we want to generate a Swagger UI for the controller, and we define the path to our YAML file containing the Swagger UI description.

 {{< tabsection >}}
   {{< include "./__code3_node.md" >}}